skottydeveloper/C/README.md

 ## Major Projects
 ### Payroll Management System
 #### Summary
 Keeping track of payment information is a hassle.
 Payment statements can be long, spread across multiple files which takes up storage and contain information such as bank addresses, residential addresses, payment amounts and other sensitive data.
-Working in a team of two, with a classmate named Joshua Impey - we created a payment information system to allow the user to keep track of their information.
+Working in a team of two, we created a payment information system to allow the user to keep track of their information.
 #### Instructions
 Thanks to the use of a makefile, it's easy to compile and run the the payroll management system program.
 The instructions are as of below:
 1. In the terminal, type: "make clean".
 This will delete all the loaded files from the makefile's cache.